OLA 3: HTML & CSS & JavaScript

 Define a function resetAll() that:

-(1) Clears the input field item.
+(1) Clears the input field.

 (2) Removes all scanned items from the list.